Financial Assessment

 For many seniors, Social Security and Medicare benefits are critical parts of a secure retirement.
 If you’re considering taking out a reverse mortgage on your home, you might be worried about losing your benefits.
 Generally, getting a reverse mortgage won’t impact your eligibility for Social Security or Medicare.
 However, if you don’t plan ahead, it could make you ineligible for Medicaid, Supplemental Security Income (SSI), and other need-based programs.
 Here’s a closer look.

-Let’s get right into it: does getting a reverse mortgage impact social security and Medicare eligibility?
+Let’s get right into it: does getting a reverse mortgage impact Social Security and Medicare eligibility?

 Like any other kind of loan, reverse mortgages aren’t without drawbacks.
 Fortunately, losing your eligibility for Medicare or Social Security generally isn’t one of them.